Religion in Houston: Christianity

 A variety of Eastern and Oriental Orthodox churches can be found in Houston.
 Immigrants from Eastern Europe, the Middle East, Ethiopia, India, and other areas have added to Houston's Eastern and Oriental Orthodox population.
 As of 2011 in the entire state, 32,000 people actively attended Orthodox churches.
-In 2013 Father John Whiteford, the pastor of St. Jonah Orthodox Church near Spring, stated there were about 6,000-9,000 Eastern Orthodox Christians in Houston.
+In 2013, Father John Whiteford, the pastor of St. Jonah Orthodox Church near Spring, stated that there were about 6,000-9,000 Eastern Orthodox Christians in Houston.
 The Association of Religion Data Archives numbered 16,526 Eastern and Oriental Orthodox Houstonians in 2020.
 The most prominent Eastern and Oriental Orthodox jurisdictions are the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Archdiocese of North America, the Coptic Orthodox Church of Alexandria, and Ethiopian Orthodox Tewahedo Church.

 Among its Eastern Orthodox community, the Greek Orthodox constitute a substantial portion and originated the annual Greek Festival.
 The Eastern Orthodox community, similar to Protestant and Catholic communities, operates their own private school.

 Within the Coptic Orthodox community, churches are part of the Coptic Orthodox Diocese of the Southern United States.
 In 2004, there were three Coptic Orthodox churches in Houston: St. Mark Coptic Orthodox Church in Bellaire, the St. Mary and Archangel Michael Church in northwest Harris County, and the Archangel Raphael Coptic Orthodox Church in Clear Lake City.
 The St. Mary and Archangel Michael church began church services on July 25, 2004, had 200 families in August of that year, and was built at a cost of $2.5 million.
 The St. Mary and Archangel Michael church is the largest Copt church in the Houston area.

-In the late 1960s there were far fewer Coptic families, and they were served by a priest from Los Angeles, who would fly monthly to Houston and hold mass in a borrowed Orthodox church or in a private house.
+In the late 1960s, there were far fewer Coptic families, and they were served by a priest from Los Angeles, who would fly monthly to Houston and hold mass in a borrowed Orthodox church or in a private house.
 From 1968 to 2006, more than 600 Coptic families moved to Houston.
-Due to sectarian strife against Copts in Egypt, by 2006 the number of immigrants had increased and membership of Copt churches in Houston was growing.
-In 2006 Gregory Katz of the Houston Chronicle said that, partly because many Copt church leaders are accustomed to anti-Copt attitudes in Egypt, those who come to Houston are not accustomed to speaking freely about their religious beliefs.
+Due to sectarian strife against Copts in Egypt, by 2006, the number of immigrants had increased and membership of Copt churches in Houston was growing.
+In 2006, Gregory Katz of the Houston Chronicle said that, partly because many Copt church leaders are accustomed to anti-Copt attitudes in Egypt, those who come to Houston are not accustomed to speaking freely about their religious beliefs.
 They "do not mingle easily with the rest of the large Christian community in the Houston area".
 After the 2011 Alexandria bombing in Egypt, Houston Coptic churches cancelled their Coptic Christmas services.

+As of 2011, there were 58,200 members of the Church of Jesus Christ of Latter-Day Saints (LDS Church) in Houston, with more than 1,000 new members joining per year.
+The LDS Church has over 32 Spanish-speaking congregations in Houston.